 Ms. Malewicki became director of the Center for Learning Resources in January 2009 and has been thrilled with the growth the department has experienced over the years due primarily to the commitment of the CLR staff to provide quality support to the students of UNH based upon a metacognitive approach that emphasizes engagement in the learning process with the goal of independent understanding and application of the material.
 Ms. Malewicki earned a BA in English and a BFA in Creative Writing from Roger Williams University, as well as an MA in English Literature from UConn-Storrs.
 Prior to coming to UNH, she spent a decade teaching English, literature, and humanities courses at schools such as Quinnipiac University, Southern Connecticut State University, and Norwalk Community College (NCC), in addition to serving as a faculty tutor in various writing centers and later as the associate director of the Writing Center at NCC.
 She has also worked as a technical writing consultant, proofreader, and editor in fields such as medical marketing, medical journals, high-level finance, theology, engineering, and children's media, in addition to freelancing as a software trainer.

-Peer Tutoring Coordinator
+Jennifer Knapp, Peer Tutoring Program Coordinator

 Racquel Arnold is an undergraduate student majoring in Biology with a minor in Psychology.
 She plans on going to graduate school and pursing a neuropsychology career.
 Aside from being part of the CLR staff, Racquel is an A-Team member and a Leadership Intern/Cochair.
 She enjoys spending time with her friends, having fun, pursuing leadership opportunities, and overall having a good time.